nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Get information about a file

-This gets information for a particular file, similar to what you’d get from [stat](https://en.wikipedia.org/wiki/Stat_(system_call)) on a [Posix](https://en.wikipedia.org/wiki/POSIX) system.
+This gets information for a particular file, similar to what you'd get from [stat](https://en.wikipedia.org/wiki/Stat_(system_call)) on a [Posix](https://en.wikipedia.org/wiki/POSIX) system.
 The following code shows only cross-platform information, more is available for individual operating systems by decoding the `attributes` member.

 <script src="https://gist.github.com/nomad-software/748957f1cf59757d46c066054ca0a633.js"></script>